 St. George’s Independent School seeks a passionate, entrepreneurial, and hard-working individual who is energized by work with families to serve as a Middle and Upper School Spanish teacher beginning August, 2021.

 As an Episcopal School, St. George’s welcomes and respects all religious, racial, ethnic and socioeconomic backgrounds.
 We affirm differences as sources of strength that create a culture of transformative diversity, building upon shared experiences that deepen our humanity and enhance the intellectual, social, spiritual and moral development of all students.
 We believe that valuing diversity and inclusion is sacred and living this value transforms our institution, our people, and the greater community.

 The successful candidate will possess skills and experience that would include the ability to:

-work with students in our advisory program to nurture students’ personal growth, learning, and achievement
+work with students in our Advisory program to nurture students’ personal growth, learning, and achievement; we well as

-Candidates will embrace the school’s mission and educational philosophy; candidates must be willing to work in a team environment and be positive, inspirational, and family-centered.
+Candidates will embrace the school’s mission and educational philosophy; candidates must be willing to work in a team environment, be positive, inspirational, and family-centered.